AI Deal Intelligence: How Machine Analysis is Changing M&A Due Diligence

 If you've never run a deal through structural analysis, the fastest way to see the difference is to try it.

 MindGraft provides AI-powered deal intelligence for PE, M&A, and RE professionals.
-From free health checks to full advisory engagements, we help you see what others miss before you sign.
+From free health checks to full six-layer analysis with executive reports and strategy sessions, we help you see what others miss before you sign.

 Ready to see what your deal terms are really saying?